Richard-AC/Richard-AC.github.io/_posts/2021-09-10-fuzzing-brava.md

 ## Root cause analysis
 ---

-Since the bugs I reported are not yet been patched, I won't disclose any detail here for now.
+Since the bugs I reported have not yet been patched, I won't disclose any detail here for now.
 I will update this part with the detailed analysis once the bugs get patched.

-## Reporting the bug
+## Reporting the bugs
 ---
 ![brava](/assets/img/brava/ZDI_tracking_number.png)